jsheridanwells/JeremyWells.Io/_posts/2020-06-22-walking-weather-skeleton-01.md

 ## Securing our API key

 Although I'm having a hard time imagining what mischief could be made with my OpenWeatherMap API key, it's still best practice to store the actual value separately from the source code.
 In a real project, there will be all kinds of secret keys, passwords, and database connections strings - and these values would be different from environment to environment - so here we'll save the API key in our file system, then bring it into our application configuration.
+The __User Secrets__ API that comes with the `dotnet` SDK is an ideal tool for this.

 To accomplish this, we'll:
 1. Create a class to help inject our key in the places where we need it.
 1. Save our key to the file system using the `dotnet` cli.
 1. Bring our key into the configuration schema in our project's `Startup.cs` class.

 First, we'll create a class called `OpenWeatherMap` and give it one property: `ApiKey`:
 ```bash